-Chemical Control: Methomyl, diazinon and pyrethroids such as lambdacyhalothrin, permethrin and cypermethrin are commonly utilized treatments for the control of flea beetles.
-Methomyl is foliar-applied; diazinon and pyrethroids can be foliar applied or chemigated.
+Chemical Control: Methomyl, diazinon and pyrethroids, such as lambdacyhalothrin, permethrin and cypermethrin, are all commonly utilized treatments for the control of flea beetles.
+Methomyl is foliar applied; diazinon and pyrethroids can be foliar applied or chemigated.
 Chlorpyrifos has some activity against flea beetles.
-Diazinon and pyrethroids applied by chemigation have the added benefit of targeting crickets, grasshoppers and lepidopterous larvae.
+Diazinon and pyrethroids have the added benefit of also targeting crickets, grasshoppers and lepidopterous larvae.

-Cultural Control: It is important to control volunteer plants and weeds, in and around the field, which could act as a host for flea beetles.
+Cultural Control: It is important to control volunteer plants and weeds, in and around the field that could act as a host for flea beetles.
 Crop rotation is important; however, flea beetles have a wide range of hosts so not all crops are suitable for rotation.
-Brussels sprouts fields should be disked immediately following harvest.
+Cauliflower fields should be disked under immediately following harvest.
 It is also important that Sudan grass is plowed under within a week of the final harvest, as this crop often harbors flea beetles.

-Post-Harvest Control: There are no effective methods for the post-harvest control of flea beetles.
+Post-Harvest Control: There are no methods for the post-harvest control of flea beetles.

-Alternative Control: Some growers use rotenone dust and pyrethrins to control flea beetles.
+Alternative Control: Some growers use rotenone dust and pyrethrin to control flea beetles.
 Alternative control of these pests, however, is very difficult.